egghead2630/Image_classification/README.md

 Our model achieves the following performance on :

 HW1 challenge on codalab
-#	  SCORE	    FILENAME	  SUBMISSION DATE	    STATUS
-17	0.729311	answer.zip	11/02/2021 12:54:20	Finished
+idx	  SCORE	    	FILENAME	SUBMISSION DATE	        STATUS 17	0.729311	answer.zip	11/02/2021 12:54:20	Finished